 Pursuing a career in biology— the study of life, dealing broadly with zoology and botany — can be rewarding and exciting.
 Examining the biological sciences teaches a student to ask questions, make observations, evaluate evidence and solve problems.
 Whether studying organisms under a microscope, the effect of insect population in a forest, or viruses that affect humans, biologists learn how living things work and evolve.
 The work that biologists do increases our understanding of the natural world that we live in.

-NCC's Biological Science program is designed to give students a traditional liberal arts education with a science and math emphasis that will transfer to a four-year college or university.
-Students will receive a solid foundation in biology and chemistry, along with mandatory mathematics and other Arts & Humanities and Social Sciences electives.
-Technologically-equipped classrooms can be found in NCC's Penn Hall labs, where students are engaged in inquiry-based, industry-level activities to strengthen their critical thinking and connection with the course material.
+NCC’s Biological Science program is designed to give students a traditional liberal arts education with a science and math emphasis that will transfer to a four-year college or university.
+Students will receive a solid foundation in biology and chemistry, along with mandatory mathematics and other Arts& Humanities and Social Sciences electives.
+Technologically-equipped labs are where students engage in inquiry-based, industry-level activities to strengthen their critical thinking and connection with the course material.

 The study of biological sciences prepares students for a variety of fields including teaching, medicine or environmental conservation.
 Other fields have developed in life science areas such as paramedicine, cellular biology, wildlife management, agriculture, natural resource management and forestry.